 The market demand for wireless transport is being generated primarily by cellular operators, wireless broadband service providers, businesses and public institutions that operate private networks.
-This market is fueled by the continuous customer growth in developing countries, and the explosion in mobile data usage in developed countries.
-The year 2020 brought with it a mass exodus to the online world and created an urgent need for more network capacity, pushing operators and service providers to accelerate their 5G plans.
-In 2021 we found ourselves at the cusp of a global wireless generation transition - from 4G to 5G.
+This market is fueled by the explosion in mobile data usage in developing and developed countries.